PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 <h1>The Rules of JSX</h2>

-- When converting HTML to JSX there are rules that need to be followed:
+- When converting HTML to JSX there are rules that need to be followed.
+Reference: [markup.js](markup.js):
   - Wrap the multiple elements/tags in a single parent tags.
 You may use a fragment, `<></>` or any relevant tag.
   - Close all tags.
   - camelCase almost of the things, such as attributes and props.